ProjectKorra/ProjectKorraWiki/source/general/index.rst

 General
 #########

-Welcome to the ProjectKorra Wiki, here you can find information regarding everything ProjectKorra!
+Welcome to the general section of the ProjectKorra Wiki, here you can find information regarding everything ProjectKorra!

 Background
 ============